Generative Social Choice: Introduction

 Following our framework's first component, we show that, with access to polynomially many of these queries, a democratic process resembling \emph{Greedy Approval Voting}~\citep{ABCE+17} guarantees BJR.
 Crucially, this guarantee holds not just relative to a set of predetermined statements but to the space of all possible statements (\cref{sec:theory:algs}).

 A potential issue with this process is that, through the generative query, it calls the LLM with a prompt whose length scales linearly in the number of participants.
 This is problematic since LLMs can only handle input of bounded length.
-We show that, unless one makes assumptions regarding the structure of preferences, this problem of linear-size queries is unavoidable for any process guaranteeing BJR with subexponentially many queries (\cref{sec:theory:tqueries}).
+We show that, unless one makes assumptions on the structure of preferences, this problem of linear-size queries is unavoidable for any process guaranteeing BJR with subexponentially many queries (\cref{sec:theory:tqueries}).
 If, however, the space of statements and preferences is structured, specifically, if it has finite VC dimension \citep{Vapnik1998-fp}, democratic processes based on sampling can guarantee BJR (with high probability) using a polynomial number of queries whose length is independent of the number of participants (\cref{sec:theory:structured}).

 In \cref{sec:experiments}, we present a practical, LLM-based implementation of discriminative and generative queries.
-Empirical validation shows that the proposed implementation of the discriminative query is indeed able to accurately extrapolate agents' preferences to unseen statements.
-Further, we show that the proposed implementation of the generative query consistently produces high-agreement statements by leveraging the complementarity of different LLM-based generation methods.
+Empirical validation shows that the proposed implementation of the discriminative query accurately extrapolates agents' preferences to unseen statements.
+Further, we show that the proposed implementation of the generative query consistently produces high-agreement statements.